Randomized truncation of quantum states: Max-entropy sampling of subsets with given marginals

 If the marginal probabilities $q_j$ are bounded away from zero and one by at least some small constant, then the iterative method in \cite[Theorem~2]{Chen94} computes these parameters in $O(\ell^2n)$ steps.
 Alternatively, one can use the fact that the gradient of the dual objective function is $ \nabla_\mu g_q(\mu) = q - q(\mu). $ Since $g_q$ is convex, the roots of $\mu\mapsto q - q(\mu)$ are global minima.
 We can therefore try to solve for the optimal $\mu$ using the Newton's method, as proposed in~\cite{Chen00}, with the iterates

 Here, $[K(\mu)]_{ij}\coloneq {Q}(\mu)_{i,j} - q(\mu)_iq(\mu)_j$ is a covariance matrix under the distribution $p_\mu$, which can be computed efficiently by \Cref{lem:marginal_computation}.

 In practice, both these methods appear to converge quickly to the optimal solution, and we use the second of these in our numerics.
-In fact, since the covariance matrix $K(\mu)$ typically has small off-diagonal elements, we take them to be zero as a heuristic to speed up the computation.
-As a reminder, the diagonal elements are $q(\mu)_i(1-q(\mu)_i)$.
+In fact, since the covariance matrix $K(\mu)$ typically has small off-diagonal elements, we take them to be zero as a heuristic to speed up the computation, leaving just the diagonal elements $q(\mu)_i(1-q(\mu)_i)$.
 The divergence in step size as $q(\mu)_i$ approaches 0 or 1 corresponds to the fact that these probabilities appear only in the limit of $\mu_i\ra \pm\infty$.
 We refer the interested reader to Refs.~\cite{Tille06} for additional details on these algorithms and their history.